 Will I have access to modeling and simulation software?

 CTM has a variety of software packages available on its state-of-the-art computational infrastructure.
-Students will have access to NONMEM, Pumas, and NLME programs at no additional cost.
+Students will have access to Pumas and NONMEM at no additional cost.
 Students will also need R (freeware) program.

 Are GRE scores required for admission?